-- A sharp knife or pair of scissors (optional, preferably cleaned with alcohol)
+- A sharp knife or pair of scissors (optional, preferably cleaned with alcohol);

-- Rooting hormone (optional)
+- Rooting hormone (optional).

 You can actually avoid buying potted succulents and save a good penny by buying unrooted succulent propagations and rooting them yourself using the instructions in this article.

-Ways to Propagate Succulents
+Best Methods to Propagate Succulents

-A Gasteria or Haworthia for example, won’t regrow from a single leaf.
+A Gasteria or Haworthia, for example, won’t regrow from a single leaf.
 It will, however, produce plenty of offsets that can easily be removed and regrown!

 1. How to propagate succulents from leaves